Software

 • PRO

-last modified: 2 days ago
+last modified: 4 months ago

 I live on Cape Cod.
 My last home was an 1830 half-Cape.
-It was a farmhouse (we found petrified vegetables in the root cellar.
+It was a farmhouse (we found petrified vegetables in the root cellar).
 I don't do beachy stuff.
 I have antique Asian pieces; family antiques, all upholstered pieces are not antiques.
 I used B.M.
 Palladian Blue.
 House was dark, dark beams, original dark pine floors.
 The only white was wood work.
 Obviously, it was not an open lay out like your house, but I would stick with Palladian for all areas, then add in other tones, Stratton Blue, Hollingsworth Green, even Chinese Red (my Chinese wedding cabinet).
 Oil paintings, needlepoint rug....that type of look.
 That is farmhouse coastal.

 My home was featured in a magazine, Cape and Islands Home.
 If I can find it, I'll share some photos with you.